What Are the Common Ovulation Signs and Symptoms?

 • Increased basal body temperature: body temperature rises suddenly on the day of ovulation;

-• Cervical mucus changes: Cervical mucus become clear and stretchy due to high estrogen levels;
+• Cervical mucus changes: Cervical mucus becomes clear and stretchy due to high estrogen levels;

 • Changes in libido: Women's sex drive increases during ovulation;